The Majesty of God

 Though he felt like he was still a prisoner in some respects, Joseph often took the time to single out various moments to contrast his present state with what he had suffered in prison.
 He filled his lungs with fresh, sweet air, savoured the feel of the sun beating down upon his head when he wanted exposure to it, and shade whenever he wanted relief, and looked around him for as far as his eyes could see.
 How wonderful it was that his sight was no longer limited by grim, dungeon walls, and the people around him behaved with great courtesy towards him, in contrast to the rude and crude remarks of his former associates and their ill manners.
 When anyone dared to attack him now, he did not have to lift a hand to defend himself; he had bodyguards who were always watchful and intercepted such attacks.

 Turning his attention to what was good about his life helped him keep a positive outlook, in spite of its difficulties.
-Most especially, his loving wife and adoring sons compensated him for his current difficulties and all the suffering of his past.
+Most especially, his loving wife and adoring sons compensated for his current difficulties and all the suffering of his past.
 He was thankful that his position gave him the power to protect them.
-The years in prison now seemed like they had been a dream, and that his sojourn there had not lasted for hardly any time at all.
-Even his pain over his brothers' rejection and betrayal had vanished, and his longing to be reunited with Father and Benjamin was under steady control.
+The years in prison seemed like they were a dream, that his sojourn there had been only a few moments.
+Even his pain over his brothers' rejection and betrayal vanished, and his longing to be reunited with Father and Benjamin was under steady control.

 One of the things that helped in that area was that he could see his vision becoming fulfilled.
 The years of plenty were not likely to bring about that reunion, but the years of famine surely would, when his family would need food and his brothers would come to Egypt.
 Who else would come for food but they?
 Jacob would be too old to travel, and he would entrust the money and food only to his sons.
 How many would come?
 Who would Jacob send?
 Would he recognize them?
 Would they recognize him?

 Knowing that it was also for his father and brethren that he was laying up grain, Joseph worked with all the more enthusiasm for his task.
-They would need to settle in Egypt for a time; this was in accordance with Abraham's prophecy, and it also made practical sense.
+They would need to settle in Egypt for a while; this was in accordance with Abraham's prophecy that his descendents would live in a strange land for a time, and it also made practical sense.
 The drought was going to last for seven years, and it was in Egypt that Joseph had power and could do the most for his family, even after the famine ended.

 Click below to read: